This elementary-age oriented Easter craft is an excellent combination of process-art and directed-art.

 Pom-Pom Brush Painting

 Today’s project starts by painting a child-directed pattern on a sheet of paper using a Pom-Pom Paintbrush.
-Encourage your child to experiment making circles, stripes, and patterns with this unique paintbrush.
-Each child’s color selection and design will be beautifully different.
+Encourage your child’s experimental mark-making with this unique paintbrush.
+Circles, stripes, blotches, patterns, and each child’s unique paint selection make each design distinct.

-Tip: When the pom-pom becomes completely saturated with paint, just switch out the pom-pom for a new fresh, puffy one.
+Tip: When the pom-pom becomes completely paint-saturated, switch out the pom-pom with a new fresh, puffy one.

 Easter Bunny + Egg Printable